How to Build Author Archive Pages That Earn Trust and Increase Clicks

 - Does the page include helpful internal links?

-If you can answer yes to most of these, the page is probably doing real work for the site.
+If you can say “yes” to most of these, your author archive pages are likely doing real work for the site.

 What is an author archive page?

-An author archive page is a page that collects all or most of a writer’s published content on a site.
-It usually includes a bio, photo, and links to articles by that author.
+An author archive page is a page that collects an author’s published content on a site.
+It typically includes a bio, photo, and links to the author’s articles.

 Why are author archive pages important?

-They help readers understand who wrote the content, assess credibility, and find more articles by the same person.
-They can also improve site navigation and support reader discovery.
+They help readers understand who wrote the content, evaluate credibility, and discover more content by the same author.
+They also improve navigation and support reader discovery.

 What are the most important trust signals on an author page?

-A clear bio, a real photo, relevant credentials, and links to professional profiles are some of the strongest trust signals.
-Transparency about the author’s role also helps.
+A clear bio, real photo, relevant credentials (when appropriate), and links to professional profiles are strong trust signals.
+Transparency about the author’s role also matters.

 How can an author archive improve clickthrough rate?